yanscalyr/scalyr-aws-serverless/cloudwatch_logs/README.md

   1. Any ommitted fields will [use the defaults](#loggroupoptions-defaults)
   2. Any existing logGroup matching the supplied regex will be subscribed to the *CloudWatch Streamer* Lambda function as part of the CloudFormation stack deployment
+  3. CloudTrail logging must be enabled for any future logGroups to be automatically subscribed to the *CloudWatch Streamer* Lambda

 ## Troubleshooting